antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 ---------
 <br>
 Now we will use links on this page that lead to additional analyses.
-To learn basic properties of the gene, click on the link in the ‘Gene ID’ column in the top table.
+* To learn basic properties of the gene, look at the one line table above the Adjustable Settings box.
+You can click on the link in the ‘Gene ID’ column.
 This brings us to the National Center for Bioinformatics database in Bethesda, USA.
 <br><br>

 ---------